Kiley McKee - Co-President

-Anne is a junior at the Johns Hopkins University double majoring in neuroscience and Spanish on a pre-medical track.
+Anne is a senior at the Johns Hopkins University double majoring in neuroscience and Spanish on a pre-medical track.
 Her research interests include using microRNAs as a potential source of therapy for diseases, especially neurological diseases and brain cancers.
 She is currently working with microRNAs and glioblastoma.
 Her aim is to achieve an MD-PhD and work in pediatric neurology.

-Kiley McKee - Treasurer
+Angela Wang - Treasurer

-Coleman Haley - Webmaster
+Coleman Haley - Linguistics and Technology Coordinator

-Angela Wang - Community Service Chair
+Karen Wang - Membership Chair

 Karen is a junior majoring in Cognitive Science on the pre-medical track.
 She researches the neural mechanisms of addiction behavior and is interested in the various responses of the brain to reward expectations.
 Following college, she plans on attending medical school and work in neurology.